gunnihinn/evil-feed-reader/README.md

 default.
 You can have it look elsewhere by passing a `-feeds` flag to it when run.
 The config file should have the format of one URL per line.
 Lines beginning with "#" will be ignored.

-## Todo

-These are the initial release goals.

-- [x] Fetch feed from hardcoded URL
-- [x] Fetch more than one feed from hardcoded URLs
-- [x] Render more than one feed
-- [x] Async fetching of feeds
-- [x] Guard against feeds including N-thousand word posts in the description.
-- [x] Dynamically generate handlers for each feed
-- [x] Don't hardcode feed URLs
-- [x] Parse atom feeds (e.g. Scheier on security)
-- [x] Rename project to "Evil feed reader"
-- [x] Make the rendering pretty
-- [x] Show what feeds have recently added items

-Nice-to-haves (?):

-- [x] Refactor project structure
-- Allow easy swapping of feed rendering styles
-- Allow for refreshing of individual feeds
-- Keep some history of feed updates

 ## Evil